isomerpages/moe-yishuninnovajc/_admissions/Direct School Admission/Overview.md

 Candidates should satisfy one or more of the following:

 * Selected in National / Youth/ Singapore Schools OR
-* Achievement / Participation in the Zonal Inter-school ‘B’ Division Team Championships OR
+* Achievement in the Zonal Inter-school ‘B’ Division Team Championships OR
-* Achievement / Participation in the National school ‘B’ Division Team Championships OR
+* Achievement in the National school ‘B’ Division Team Championships OR
 * Outstanding individual performance in sports.

 Successful applicants will honour the commitment in the relevant CCA.